Wander Franco Player Props: Rays vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks' 4.45 team ERA ranks 23rd among all league pitching staffs.
+- The Diamondbacks' 4.44 team ERA ranks 21st across all league pitching staffs.

-- Diamondbacks pitchers combine to rank 17th in baseball in home runs given up (88 total, 1.1 per game).
+- The Diamondbacks rank 17th in baseball in home runs given up (89 total, 1.1 per game).

-- Gallen goes for his 10th win when he gets the start for the Diamondbacks, his 17th of the season.
-He is 9-2 with a 2.84 ERA and 104 strikeouts in 98 1/3 innings pitched.
+- Davies (1-4 with a 7.82 ERA and 30 strikeouts in 35 2/3 innings pitched) gets the start for the Diamondbacks, his ninth of the season.

-- In his most recent appearance on Wednesday against the Milwaukee Brewers, the righty tossed seven innings, giving up one earned run while surrendering three hits.
+- The righty last appeared on Saturday against the San Francisco Giants, when he threw four innings, allowing six earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.